14namrata/secure-file-sharing-api/README.md

 <<<<<<< HEAD
 # 🔐 Secure File Sharing API

+📝 This project was developed as part of the EZ Company Backend Internship Assessment (July 2025).

 A secure REST API built with Python for controlled file sharing between two types of users: **Operations Users** and **Client Users**.

 ---